 The Educator of Note Award recognizes outstanding Miami-Dade County elementary and middle school teachers in the public, private, or parochial schools who creatively motivate and inspire young children in the field of music education.

-Click on this link for the application: 2015 Educator of Note Application
+Click on this link for the application: The 2016 application will be available soon.

 (NOTE: The application is a writable PDF file.
 Once you click on the link, save it on your computer and then fill it out.)